COR® FAQs

 Example: $2,000,000 x $4.00 ÷ 100 x 10% = $8,000

-If your company has more than one CU number, it must ensure all CUs for which the company is seeking COR® status and incentive payment eligibility are included in the scope of the initial COR® Certification Audit (and subsequent annual COR® Maintenance Audits).
-The company must ensure representative sampling from each CU number in the audit scope.
+If your company has more than one CU number, all CUs the company is seeking COR® status and incentive payment eligibility consideration must be included in the scope of the initial COR® Certification Audit and subsequent annual COR® Maintenance Audits.
+The audit scope must include representative sampling from each CU number.

 An employer with a valid COR® is eligible to receive a financial incentive for each year they hold a COR® and where none of the exceptions to COR® financial incentive eligibility apply.